Woo-hoo, you’ve managed to become a life coach!

 You’re going to need a domain name for your website and the sooner you start looking the better.

-Descriptive domain names like coachthelifecoach.com can be incredibly useful for SEO purposes.
+Descriptive domain names like coachthelifecoach.com used to be incredibly useful for SEO purposes.

-Sadly all the great domains are long gone which is why you see new companies deliberately operating for words that don’t technically exist or leaving vowels out.
+Sadly, all the great domains are long gone which is why you see new companies choosing business names for words that don’t technically exist or leaving out vowels.

 Unless that is you opt for a different TLD (top-level domain) and go for something like a .coach.

-It’s too early to say at this stage if those will be recognized by Google as having as much authority as dot comes, so you’re rolling the dice somewhat.
+It’s too early to say at this stage if those will be recognized by Google as having as much authority as dot comes, but I have seen some ranking very highly.

 Just make sure your domain isn’t too long and as relevant as you can make it without being too contrived.